Guañape Islands: Background

-Fact bite
+Pre-Columbian Era

 Long before Columbus, the Incas valued guano as a fertilizer. it was so important to their culture that the Incan government divided the guano-bearing islands between the various provinces and dictated harvesting practices and schedules.
 Incan law provided that killing or disrupting the nesting birds that produced guano was punishable by death.

 Exploitation

 In 1804 Europeans visited the islands and then returned to Europe with some guano.
 They understood its usefulness as a fertilizer.
 Over the ensuing 45 years, Peruvians turned it into a major export product.